User guide¶

-This guide provides step-by-step instructions for using the HED MATLAB tools for validation, annotation assembly, and searching.
+This guide provides step-by-step instructions for using MATLAB HEDTools for validation, annotation assembly, searching, summarization, event remodeling, factorization, and data epoching.

-The HED MATLAB tools provide the following interface to HEDTools as explained in more detail in the following sections.
+MATLAB HEDTools provide the following interface to HEDTools as explained in more detail in the following sections.
 The MATLAB HEDTools package provides two interchangeable implementations of these functions – calling the HED Python tools through a web service or directly calling the Python HEDTools.

 To use HED tools, you first create a HED object by calling getHedTools.
 If you provide the optional host argument, the HED tools use services, otherwise direct calls to Python.
 Once created, you simply call the available methods using that reference.
 The process is summarized in the following diagram.